 Master of Science in Education in Educational Psychology and Research

-The Research, Evaluation, Measurement, and Statistics (REMS) track prepares students for careers in educational measurement and quantitative methods.
-The program includes coursework in research methods, psychometrics, and statistical analysis.
-Students typically complete the M.S.Ed. in 2-3 years of full-time study.
+The Research, Evaluation, Measurement, and Statistics concentration prepares students for careers in educational measurement and quantitative methods.
+The program includes coursework in research methods, psychometrics, and statistical analysis, as well as completion of a master's thesis or project.
+Students typically complete the M.S.E. in 2-3 years of full-time study.